steve-canham/imp_ror/README.md

 <i><b>-a</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -all].
 Run all three main processes for a particular ROR data version (equivalent to -r, -p, and -t together).
 The source file, data version and data date must be specified, but the latter two can usually be derived from the first.

 <i><b>-r</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -import].
-A flag that causes import of the specified source data to ror schema tables, but not to the src schema.
+A flag that causes import of the specified source data to src schema tables, but not to the ppr schema.
 The source file, data version and data date must be specified.

 <i><b>-p</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -process].
-A flag that causes processing and summarising of the data in the ror schema tables to the src and smm schema tables.
+A flag that causes processing and summarising of the data in the src schema tables to the ppr and smm schema tables.
 By default the system uses the version that is currently resident in the ror tables.

 <i><b>-t</b></i>&nbsp;&nbsp;&nbsp;&nbsp;[or -text].
 A flag that causes production of a text file summarising the main features of a version currently held within the system's summary tables.